yerzhankaratay/AWT/exampleSite/content/blog/techguide-datathon-chatbot.md

 Feel free to try this final version out at https://app.smojo.org/kzbot021/bot.😃

-I don't know if I am going devote my time to developing chatbots, however the fact that I started seeing it differently was the most valuable lesson to me and I'd say that I enjoyed the time.
+I don't know if I am going devote my time to developing chatbots, however the fact that I started seeing it differently was the most valuable lesson to me and I'd say that I enjoyed the time, also got a feeling of what we were said (not the exact wording): "You'll be surprised to see that there's a simple logic even behind some bots that seem very smart".

 During the course some people asked whether we could implement the chatbots within Telegram or Facebook, or if we could connect it to a database for it to give the appropriate answers but I suppose it couldn't really be covered within the span of 3 weeks when we were all new to making them.
-If truth be told, I don't know why they named it datathon cause I expected it to be very different like others but a journey of a thousand miles begins with a single step.
+If truth be told, I don't really understand why they named it **data**thon cause I expected it to be very different like others (judging from their questions) but a journey of a thousand miles begins with a single step.

-We received [.pdf](../../images/post/202101-course-datathon-chatbot/AI4IMPACT-CHATBOT-DATATHON-KAZAKHSTAN-2020-CERTIFICATE OF-COMPLETION-YERZHAN-KARATAY.pdf) certificates the 30th of December, 2020, hence I publish it today.
+We received [.pdf](../../images/post/202101-course-datathon-chatbot/AI4IMPACT-CHATBOT-DATATHON-KAZAKHSTAN-2020-CERTIFICATE-OF-COMPLETION-YERZHAN-KARATAY.pdf) certificates the 30th of December, 2020, hence I publish it today.
+Thanks!

-{{< embed-pdf url="/images/post/202101-course-datathon-chatbot/AI4IMPACT-CHATBOT-DATATHON-KAZAKHSTAN-2020-CERTIFICATE OF-COMPLETION-YERZHAN-KARATAY.pdf" >}}
+{{< embed-pdf url="/images/post/202101-course-datathon-chatbot/AI4IMPACT-CHATBOT-DATATHON-KAZAKHSTAN-2020-CERTIFICATE-OF-COMPLETION-YERZHAN-KARATAY.pdf" >}}